Air quality has a big effect on human health, the natural and man made environment and the climate.

 Air Quality Management Areas (AQMAs) In North West Leicestershire

-Currently there are five AQMAs in North West Leicestershire:
+Currently there are four AQMAs in North West Leicestershire:

 - High Street Kegworth